deltachat/deltachat-pages/es/help.md

 Si no tienes una llave o ni siquiera sabes para qué la necesitas, no te preocupes: Delta Chat genera una según sea necesario de forma automática, no tienes que hacer nada.

-### I can't import my existing PGP key into Delta Chat.
+### No puedo importar mi clave PGP existente en Delta Chat.

 With a very good chance, the problem is that your key is encrypted and/or uses a password.
 Such keys are not supported by Delta Chat.
 You may remove the